ML-FGV/GreenAI-Lab/README.md

-## Repository for the group website
+# Repository for the group website

+## About
+- About Green AI Lab

 ## People:
 - people.md has all the names of people in the lab